Michael Santi Keezing

 Santi

-I was a monk (bhikkhu) in the Thai forest tradition, a meditation-centered branch of Theravada Buddhism.
-Prior to ordination, I lived a varied adult life of writing, teaching, and plenty of miscellaneous jobs; travel and settling down; relationships, marriage, and singleness; fatherhood.
-I lived for eight years as a monastic, and six as a fully-ordained monk in monasteries, as a wanderer, and in traditional and Western lay-Buddhist communities.
-All of these experiences will continue to bear on my developing understanding as I continue to teach and write.
+My perspective is rooted in eight years as a monastic in the Thai forest tradition, a meditation-centered branch of Theravada Buddhism.
+This provided me with a unique field for personal development and service, including extensive experience in pastoral counseling.
+Prior to ordination, I worked for many years at Amherst College as a one-on-one writing mentor and coach.
+Before that I lived a varied adult life of writing, teaching, and plenty of miscellaneous jobs; travel and settling down; relationships, marriage, and singleness; fatherhood.
+All of these experiences bear on my approach to life counseling and coaching.

 Santi means “peace.”
-It was given to me as a monastic name — an encouragement to myself and others to value and foster peace.
-I’ll be keeping it as a middle name as I move forward.
+It was given to me as a monastic name.
+I’m retaining it as an encouragement to myself and others to value and foster peace—a central value both in ancient Buddhist wisdom and in naturalistic, contemporary understandings of suffering and freedom.

 From my occasional blog Reflections of Santi: